soegampars/2022-vtuber/README.md

 The repository keeps the data and programming scripts used throughout the project.
 Anyone who wish to extend or simply replicate the analysis may use the data provided in this repository.

+## Notes on the data cleaning
+1. Author found videos with disabled view count and unclear/unavailable date, and decided to omit such observations.